How to Make a Basketball Recruiting Video from GameChanger (2026)

 1The AAU to College Pipeline

 A well-made recruiting video can be the difference between getting a scholarship offer and getting overlooked.
 The good news?
-If your team uses GameChanger, you already have footage - you just need to download your basketball clips and compile them.
+If your AAU or HS program uses GameChanger, you already have the footage — you just need to download your basketball clips and compile them.
+Timing matters: the NCAA Division I July evaluation period is when coaches watch the most video.
+Your reel needs to be ready by May, not being built in July.

 2What College Basketball Coaches Want to See